HNordholm/HNordholm/README.md

 ## Hello 👋

 Welcome to my portfolio!

-Here you will find the projects I have carried out alongside my university studies.
 My primary goal with this portfolio is to share my knowledge and passion for data-driven projects.
-Here, you will find a range of content, from visualizations to more specialized analyses involving regression modeling and hypothesis testing.
-If you have any questions, please feel free to reach out!
+Here you will find a range of projects:
+- Visualization and reporting in R
+- Power BI reports
+- regression modeling
+- hypothesis testing
+- SQL

 ## About me ✨

-- **Age:** 30
+- **Age:** 31
 - **Location:** Knivsta, Sweden
 - **Education:** Final-year economics/business student at Linnaeus university